jedisct1/webassembly-benchmarks/2021-Q1/README.md

 Node is a little bit behind, running at around 49% the speed of native code.

-Even with the same backend, `wasmer` is behind `wasmtime`, even on `aarch64`. `wasmtime` really got some nice performence improvements recently!
+Even with the same backend, `wasmer` is behind `wasmtime`, including on `aarch64`. `wasmtime` really got some nice performance improvements recently!

 Of course, `wasm3` runs fine on `aarch64`, but at about 3% of native speed.